Maternity

 Referrals to other specialties

-If you have a complex pregnancy that requires input from other specialties, for example you have epilepsy, diabetes, heart and kidney disease etc, you will be referred through the relevant condition-based clinic to specialists looking after these conditions.
-Eg. There is a specialist joint clinic with obstetricians/specialist midwife and diabetic doctors/nurses.
+If you have a complex pregnancy that requires input from other specialties, for example if you have epilepsy, diabetes, heart or kidney disease, you will be referred through the relevant clinic to specialists looking after these conditions.
+There are specialist joint clinics with obstetricians, specialist doctors and specialist midwives and nurses.

 You may also be referred to the Anaesthetic Assessment Clinic (held in DAU) if any factors in your condition, your previous history or your present pregnancy indicate this.